philipglazman/go-ord-tx/README.md

 ## Inscription Examples

-The inscribewithoutnoderpc, inscribewithprivatenoderpc, and inscribewithpublicnoderpc examples demonstrate how to use the go-ord-tx package to create inscriptions.
+The inscribewithoutnoderpc, inscribewithprivatenoderpc, and inscribewithpublicnoderpc examples demonstrate how to use the github.com/philipglazman/go-ord-tx package to create inscriptions.

 - inscribewithoutnoderpc: sends raw transactions directly to the network, without using an RPC node;
 - inscribewithprivatenoderpc: uses a private RPC node.